 - Draining wound and bleeding from the nose or face (below the eye, around the cheeks etc.)

 - Pawing at the mouth

 - Loss of appetite and possible weight loss

 - Small, round bump in the mouth (on the gums), this is generally paler in colour due to the presence of pus.

 Your veterinarian will perform a physical examination of your cat, carefully paying attention to the mouth and face.

-In most cases, it will be possible to diagnose dental abscess during an examination.
+In most cases, it will be possible to diagnose a dental abscess during an examination.
 However, a dental x-ray will be necessary to evaluate the extent of the abscess and the condition of the underlying dental tissue.

 The choice of treatment depends on the severity of the abscess.

-If the underlying tissue is healthy, the veterinarian can drain and clean a small dental abscess.
+Drain and clean: If the underlying tissue is healthy, the veterinarian can drain and clean a small dental abscess.
 This involves lancing the abscess and draining the pus, then cleaning the pocket, packing with antibiotics and closing.

-Your veterinarian will send your cat home with a care sheet, antibiotics, and painkillers, administer as per instructions.
+The veterinarian will send your cat home with a care sheet, antibiotics, and painkillers, administer as per instructions.